 There are many forms of child abuse, with child endangerment being the most common.
 This crime occurs when a child is exposed to unjustifiable suffering, danger or pain, even if no actual suffering or pain occurred.
-If you have been accused of child endangerment in California, please call San Diego child neglect attorney Peter M. Liss.
+If you have been accused of child endangerment in California, please call San Diego child endangerment lawyer Peter M. Liss.

 What is Child Endangerment Exactly?

 When an adult willingly causes or allows a minor to be in a dangerous situation, to be injured, to suffer unjustifiable pain or mental suffering, that person has committed child endangerment.
 It does not actually matter if the minor suffers pain or mental anguish, just exposing him or her to the situation is enough to result in charges.
 While most people accused of this crime are parents, anyone who has a child in his or her care can face these charges, including daycare workers, teachers, babysitters and more.